marcos-paulucci/financial-report/README.md

-# Solution to coding challenge at https://github.com/Primephonic/backend-engineer-assignment
+# Solution to a coding challenge: The goal is to ingest data from multiple data sources (csvs and external apis) and consolidate it, without blocking the main thread, using a scalable solution.

 ## Install